-5. Turn over the heatsink and note the L-shaped marks that indicate the position for placement of the thermal pads.
+5. Turn over the heatsink and note the position of the thermal pads.

 Replacement Note: Any time the heatsink is removed or a replacement heatsink is to be installed, make sure new thermal pads are applied in the following orientation: